-It is not necessary to clean the inside of the reel because this part is not in direct contact with the line.
+It is unnecessary to clean the reel’s inside because this part is not in direct contact with the line.
 However, if you want to make sure that your reel is properly maintained, then you can clean it as well.

-So, before deciding to clean the reel, you must follow this section.
+So, before cleaning the reel, you must follow this section.

 How to Clean a Fishing Reel After Saltwater Use: Homemade Fishing Reel Cleaner

-Homemade fishing reel cleaner is a good way to clean a fishing reel with vinegar and alcohol.
+Homemade fishing reel cleaner is an excellent way to clean a fishing reel with vinegar and alcohol.
 It will help keep your equipment safe from rust and other potential damage.
 These damages can occur from saltwater use.

 If your budget is small and you cannot afford a commercial reel cleaner, try making your own.
-In this section, we will show you how to make and use a homemade reel-cleaning solution.
+This section will show you how to make and use a homemade reel-cleaning solution.
 Let’s have a look:

 (i) Use Vinegar to clean your reel

-Step 01: Firat, you have to dissolve the baking soda in water first.
-Then simply mix it with the vinegar.
+Step 01: First, you have to dissolve the baking soda in water first.
+Then mix it with the vinegar.

-Step 02: If you want to clean your reel fast and easy, you should also soak it into a bucket.
+Step 02: If you want to clean your reel fast and easily, you should also soak it in a bucket.

 Step 03: Then, pour the solution into a spray bottle.
+But oiling a spinning reel is not an easy job.
 Vinegar works best in warm or hot water.

 Step 04: Pour the solution on your reel and let it sit for 15 minutes.
 This is perfect if you have very minimal saltwater buildup.